archivy/awesome-archivy/README.md

 - The first archivy plugin, [`archivy-pocket`](https://github.com/archivy/archivy-pocket) - which allows you to sync your saved pocket bookmarks to archivy.
 - [`archivy-hn`](https://github.com/archivy/archivy-hn) - sync your upvoted / favorited hacker news posts (including comments) to archivy.

+## Ideas

+Collection of projects and ideas that could be implemented as plugins, but don't yet exist.

+- Spaced Repetition: daily quizzes on your knowledge base, helping you retain information efficiently.
+- Static Site Generator: generate a static, searchable website from your knowledge base.
+- Integration to download Reddit content, for example.